 After about 1-2 weeks, I still haven't got the chance to cook the chicken rice, I felt very bad about keeping Kay awaiting so long for my promised recipe that I decided to post on the recipe first w/o the photos but Kay told me not to be pressurized about it and said, all of you would love to see those photos together with the recipe too, no hurry and no worries.

 Thank you Kay!Thank you for your patience and understanding!
-Finally I can share this Hainanese Chicken Rice with all of you and myself too!: Drool:
+Finally I can share this Hainanese Chicken Rice with all of you and myself too!

 Let me start with a little history introduction and what are the changes of the 'Star of the Day' before I go into my quite complicated recipe details.